judyj/simp-doc/docs/contributors_guide/maintenance/Ruby_Gem_Release_Procedures.rst

    .. code-block:: bash

-      git clone git@github.com:simp/pupmod-simp-iptables.git
+      git clone git@github.com:simp/rubygem-simp-rake-helpers.git
-      cd pupmod-simp-iptables
+      cd rubygem-simp-rake-helpers
       git checkout master # this step isn't needed for master branch

 #.
 Generate the changelog content

+   * FIXME Extract the changelog content from the CHANGELOG.md

    .. code-block:: bash

-      bundle update
-      bundle exec rake changelog_annotation > foo
+      vim foo

 #.
 Create the annotated tag.
 In this example the content of 'foo' is::

-      Release of 6.0.2
+      Release of 4.0.1

-      * Wed May 24 2017 Brandon Riden <brandon.riden@onyxpoint.com> - 6.0.2-0
-        - Added a workaround for Puppet 4.10 type issues
-          - There was a bug in Puppet where all lookup() Hash keys were being converted into Strings even if they were another data type
-          - This is fixed in Puppet > 4.10.2 but this patch will remain for backwards compatibility
-        - Update puppet dependency in metadata.json
-        - Remove OBE pe dependency in metadata.json
+      * Reverted the bundler pinning since it was causing too many issues on CI systems

    .. code-block:: bash

-      git tag -a 6.0.2 -F foo
+      git tag -a 4.0.1 -F foo
-      git push origin 6.0.2
+      git push origin 4.0.1

    ..
 NOTE::